They got video of it now and then the cable networks.

 I think you see it in Iraq and Afghanistan.

-So I think the evidence uh the evidence uh shows otherwise.
+So I think the evidence shows otherwise.

-Well, the report says that soldiers and brigades are being deployed more frequently and for longer periods than what the Army believes is appropriate in order to attract and retain uh recruits, basically.
+Well, the report says that soldiers and brigades are being deployed more frequently and for longer periods than what the Army believes is appropriate in order to attract and retain recruits, basically.

-Uh it it it's puzzling to me that the Pentagon can ask for this report.
+It's puzzling to me that the Pentagon can ask for this report.

-Well, I'm s I'm sorry it does confuse people, but the evidence uh says otherwise because uh last year we had the highest retention rate in the Army we had in five years, and and I think uh retention Is the greatest indicator of morale and stress on the force and all these these other uh uh all these other statements.
+Well, I'm sorry it does confuse people, but the evidence says otherwise because last year we had the highest retention rate in the Army we had in five years.

 First of all, it says the soldier is satisfied and has confidence in the leadership.

-The soldier is totally satisfied with the job he's doing and the difference he's making uh in defending the peace and freedom of this country, and that he likes his quality of life.
+The soldier is totally satisfied with the job he's doing and the difference he's making in defending the peace and freedom of this country, and that he likes his quality of life.

-So all the indicators and in the general retention and is specifically with uh with a unit that had been deployed twice non-Iraq indicate uh that the Army is not broke, that the soldiers have high morale and uh they're deriving a lot of satisfaction out of the difference they're making the world, and they're very, very proud of being uh the liberators um of uh fifty million people and providing them with a democratic way of life.
+So, all the indicators in the general retention, and specifically with a unit that had been deployed twice now in Iraq, indicate that the Army is not broke, that the soldiers have high morale, and they're deriving a lot of satisfaction out of the difference they're making in the world.

 That's correct.